top of page

 Her full strength—the blessing of the forest.

 Charlotte turned to Jack.
-"B-but...
-I still can't control it properly.
-What if I hurt him—"
+“But, you know that I still can’t control it properly.
+What if I hurt him—”

 Hoche’s expression remained unchanged, but his eyes narrowed, observing the magic.